 A Stunt Professional Is Made

-Most noteworthy, our classes also provide skills training in stage combat.
+Most noteworthy, our classes also provide skills instruction in stage combat.
 At these valuable classes, you learn about risk reduction while performing stunts.
 Safety is the number issue, distance strategy, predicting reactions, designing choreographic sequences, and camera staging are essential skills to minimize stunt-related accidents resulting from fight scenes.
 Especially relevant, in my experience is that if and when injuries happen, it’s usually because of simple mistakes such as kicks and punches at close range – too close.
 On-camera basics 101 is that if the shot safer, it probably also looks better.

 Furthermore, another essential factor is taking an acting class.
 You will learn useful skills which will improve your marketability in the industry.

-Finally, graduate from our worldwide range of stunt courses covering the essential range of especially relevant stunt skills and activities at our international schools!
+Finally, graduate from our worldwide range of stunt courses covering the essential range of especially relevant stunt skills and activities at our international destinations!
 We can teach you how to become a stuntman.
 Remember too to watch out for what is in production and auditions.

-Auditioning to get a stuntman job in a stunt show such as Universal Studios, Water World is a great training opportunity.
+Auditioning to get a stunt person job in a stunt show such as Universal Studios, Water World is a great opportunity.
 You will also meet other upcoming stunt professionals in the industry.
 Many of the top stunt artists started out in live stunt shows all over the world.
 Check out more information, including stunt videos, about the upcoming Water World stunt performer role auditions scheduled for the Gold Coast, Queensland, Australia and Los Angeles, California, USA.

 International Stunt Professional Links